Skip to content

 How long does it take to close a VA loan?

-Most VA loans close in 30–45 days, similar to conventional loans.
-Having your Certificate of Eligibility (COE) ready can speed things up.
+Most VA loans close in 30–45 days or less, often quicker than conventional loans.
+Having your COE, proof of service, and income documents ready keeps things moving.